shrutirij/ocr-post-correction/README.md

 However, this repository can be used to train OCR post-correction models for **documents in any language**!

-:rocket: If you want to apply OCR post-correction to a new set of documents, follow [the steps here](firstpass.md) to construct the post-correction dataset.
+:rocket: If you want to apply OCR post-correction to a new set of documents, construct a dataset by following the steps [here](firstpass.md).

 :rocket: We'd love to hear about the new datasets and models you build: send us an email at [srijhwan@cs.cmu.edu](mailto:srijhwan@cs.cmu.edu)!

 ## Running Experiments
-Once you have a suitable dataset (e.g., from `sample_dataset/postcorrection` or your own dataset), you can train a model and run experiments on OCR post-correction.
+Once you have a suitable dataset (e.g., `sample_dataset` or your own dataset), you can train a model and run experiments on OCR post-correction.

-The steps are described below, illustrated using `sample_dataset/postcorrection`.
+The steps are described below, illustrated with `sample_dataset/postcorrection`.
 If using another dataset, simply change the experiment settings to point to your dataset and run the same scripts.

 ### Requirements
 Python 3+ is required.
 Pip can be used to install the packages: